Jo2410/sarahApp/README.md

 Middleware authentication with decoded JWT payload

-Secure token generation & storage practices
+Secure password hashing with bcrypt

+Email verification via OTP before account activation

+Google OAuth 2.0 login/signup with token verification

 🛠 Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 🛡️ License
 This project is open source and available under the MIT License.